tanveery/pwa-notes-app/README.md

 1. JSON-based manifest file.
 2. Reference to the manifest file in HTML.
 3. JavaScript service worker file.
-4. Initialization of service worker in HTML.
+4. Registration of service worker.

 ### Manifest File
-The manifest file **manifest.json** is located in the **wwwroot** folder as a static resource.
+The manifest file **/wwwroot/manifest.json** is added as a static resource.
 The manifest file is a basic requirement for a PWA app:

 ```
 {